shakibaam/wildclaims/Annotations/README.md

 - Totals:
     - **FHuo** extraction: **~31,108** claims
     - **FSong** extraction: **~90,797** claims
-- These counts align with the paper’s reported results and can be used to replicate extraction statistics.
+- These counts align with the paper's reported results and can be used to replicate extraction statistics.